wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 parent, the corresponding child-to-parent latency value is added to the total access latency in order to model NUCA (see `parentRTTs` in `class MESIBottomCC`).

+Although zSim supports both inclusive and non-inclusive caches (see `nonInclusiveHack` flag in MESI controllers), we only discuss inclusive caches, since the author suggested that the non-inclusive path is not fully tested, which may incur unexpected behavior.